 Enjoy Life Brand – chocolate chips, chocolate bars.
 They have a slew of other products out there but I mainly buy their chocolate chips for baking.

 Earth Island/Follow Your Heart – cheese slices, Veganaise.
-Their mozzarella style cheese slices are bang on when compared to dairy mozzarella and is best for sandwiches.
+Their mozzarella-style cheese slices are bang on when compared to dairy mozzarella and are best for sandwiches.
 Their Veganaise product (vegan mayo) is unbelievably tasty, even more so than regular mayo!
 And it’s great for some recipes that require eggs for baking.

 Daiya – for their shredded ‘cheeses’.
 Great for pizzas and any recipe that calls for cheese.
 Their products stretch and melt just like the dairy versions.
 I made a Vegan Knafeh which is a Middle-Eastern dessert that requires a certain type of cheese, but using Daiya’s mozzarella shreds did the trick!